survos/survos/packages/global-giving-bundle/README.md

 # GlobalGiving Bundle

-A simple bundle that facilitates calling the Global
+A simple bundle that facilitates calling the Global Giving API from a Symfony application.

 ```bash
 composer require survos/global-giving-bundle